seamoke/DPH-RL/README.md

 <div align="center">

-# The Choice of Divergence: A Neglected Key to Mitigating Diversity Collapse in Reinforcement Learning with Verifiable Reward
+# [ICLR 2026] The Choice of Divergence: A Neglected Key to Mitigating Diversity Collapse in Reinforcement Learning with Verifiable Reward

 <p align="center">